CaptainDylan/Books_Films/README.txt

 2. Install Qlik Sense Desktop

 	Important Note: While installing, be sure to include the Dashboard Bundle and the Visualization Bundle.
 	There should be 2 checkboxes under "Supported extension bundles".
 Please check both.

+	Please note Qlik Sense Desktop requires a Windows OS.
+You can use a virtual machine if your native OS is not Windows.

 3. Download and Install Additional Extensions